-- Butter a baking dish and set aside.
+- Butter a 9x13-inch baking dish and set aside.

-- When potatoes are cooked, mashed them and place them in a large bowl.
+- Once the potatoes are cooked, mash them and transfer to a large bowl.

-- Add the cooked ham and onion mixture, melted butter, 1 cup cheese, heavy cream, beaten egg, salt, and pepper to the bowl with the potatoes.
+- Add the cooked ham and onion mixture, melted butter, 1 cup of cheese, heavy cream, beaten egg, salt, and pepper to the bowl with the potatoes.
 Stir all the ingredients together well.

 - Bake until heated through, for about 30 minutes.
 Sprinkle the rest of the cheese and bake until melted, approximately 5 minutes or more.

 - Potato Preparation: Ensure the potatoes are cooked thoroughly before mashing.
 They should be easily pierced with a fork.

 - Cheese Selection: Swiss and Gruyere are recommended for a nutty flavor, but feel free to substitute with other melty cheeses like mozzarella or fontina.

 - Herb Alternatives: If marjoram is unavailable, oregano is a good substitute.